-2. Process

-Any single mechanical defect that has a repair cost of \$800 or more is subject to arbitration on vehicles sold under qualifying lights and lack of announcement by the seller per Appendix I. Each vehicle transaction is allowed one chance at arbitration.
+- Time Period: Refer to Appendix I for arbitration time periods.
+Sale day is Day 1.
+Arbitration shall end at the close of business as determined by each Auction on the last calendar day in the time period. - 2.
+Process: a.
+Any single, arbitrable mechanical defect (including those outlined in Appendix I) that has a repair cost of \$800 or more is subject to arbitration on vehicles sold under qualifying lights and lack of announcement by the seller. - b.
+A buyer will be allowed ONE chance at a MECHANICAL arbitration per vehicle transaction.
+This does not limit a buyer's right to file a subsequent history related arbitration claim based on stated timelines within the Vehicle History section of Appendix I. - c.
 The arbitrator will inspect only the defect that is on the initial arbitration claim.
-Repair costs will be determined by the auction and will reflect the auction cost to repair.
+Repair costs will be determined by the auction and will reflect local auction/wholesale cost to repair.
 If price adjustment is made and accepted, vehicle becomes property of the Buyer, and is not subject to any further arbitration.
 The auction management makes the binding decision upon both the Buyer and Seller on all arbitration matters.

-3. Fees

-Auction reserves the right to assess an arbitration fee to the Buyer.
+3. Fees: Auction reserves the right to assess an arbitration fee to the Buyer.
 If the arbitration is valid, Auction reserves the right to assess an arbitration fee to the Seller in addition to any charges associated with the arbitration.